tigergraph/gsql-graph-algorithms/README.md

 * Open-Source.
 Users can study the GSQL implementations to learn by example, and they can develop and submit additions to the library.

-## 9/9/21 Changes

-* Format Changes
-  > Algorithms are now organized into category folders, e.g. Centrality.
-  > The prefix “tg_” has been appended to all algorithms, to more easily distinguish
-    them from user-authored queries.
-Some queries have been renamed to follow naming conventions more closely.
-  > All algorithms are now available Schema-Free.
-  > Change log for each individual algorithm.

-* Algorithms, cumulative changes since 6/21/21
-  * Graph Embedding
-    > Node2vec (NEW, beta)
-    > FastRP (NEW, beta)
-    > Random Walk (NEW, beta, 2 versions)
-  * Centrality
-    > Harmonic Centrality (NEW, beta)
-    > Betweenness (speed improvement)
-    > Closeness (speed improvement)
-  * Community Detection
-    > K-Means (NEW, beta)
-    > Local Clustering Coefficient (NEW, beta)
-    > Louvain (NEW version for distributed graphs)
-    > Weakly Connected Component (NEW version optimized for small world graphs)
-    > Strongly Connected Component (NEW version optimized for small world graphs)
-    > Triangle Count (Converted to Schema-Free, requires TigerGraph 3.1+)
- * Similarity
-    > Cosine (batch version for better memory efficiency)
-    > Jaccard (batch version for better memory efficiency)

-## 6/21/21 Key Changes since version 3.0

-* New Graph/ML node embedding algorithm `node2vec` added in `/algorithms/examples/Graph+ML`
-* New schema-free algorithms: `greedy_graph_coloring`, `closeness_cent_approx_query`, `cosine_batch`, `jaccard_batch`
-* Nearly all the algorithms now work as schema-free algorithms, making them much easier to use
-* Instead of having up to 3 versions of an algorithm, to handle 3 different choices for output style, they have been merged into one version, with parameters for output filename and/or attribute to store the result.
-* Parameter list updates:
-  - Runtime vertex and edge type parameters are added to make algorithms schema-free
-  - Result format parameters (`print_accum`, `result_attr` and `file_path`) are added
-  - Other parameters are added to make the algorithms easier to tune

 ## Library Structure

 You can download the library from github: